vincentarelbundock/Rdatasets/doc/heplots/rst/schooldata.rst

       .. rubric:: Details
          :name: details

-      This dataset was shamelessly borrowed from the ``FRB`` package.

-      The relationships among these variables are unusual, a fact only revealed by plotting.
+      A number of observations are unusual, a fact only revealed by plotting.

+      The study was designed to compare schools using Program Follow Through (PFT) management methods of taking actions to achieve goals with those of Non Follow Through (NFT).
+Observations ``1:49`` came from PFT sites and ``50:70`` from NFT sites.
+This and other descriptors are contained in the dataset ``schoolsites``.

       .. rubric:: Source
          :name: source

+      This dataset was came originally from the (now-defunct) ``FRB`` package.

+      .. rubric:: References
+         :name: references

       A. Charnes, W.W.
 Cooper and E. Rhodes (1981).
 Evaluating Program and Managerial Efficiency: An Application of Data Envelopment Analysis to Program Follow Through. *Management Science*, **27**, 668-697.

+      .. rubric:: See Also
+         :name: see-also

+      ``schoolsites``

       .. rubric:: Examples
          :name: examples